Skip to Main Content

 How the USAA Cashback Rewards Plus American Express compares to other cash back cards

-While the USAA Cashback Rewards Plus American Express card offers solid cash back options for current and former military members and their families, how does it stack up against more traditional cash back cards?
+While the USAA Cashback Rewards Plus American Express card offers solid cash back on specialized expenses for current and former military members and their families, it has a harder time competing with more traditional cash back cards — even quality flat-rate rewards cards.

-Image of USAA® Cashback Rewards Plus American Express® Card
+Image of USAA Cashback Rewards Plus American Express® Credit Card

 Annual fee